Actindo-AG/Documentation/RetailSuiteAccounting/Integration/03_ManageAccounts.md

 #### Prerequisites

-- The accounting is configured via the configuration wizard, see [Run the accounting wizard](./01_RunAccountingWizard.md).
+- The accounting has been configured via the configuration wizard, see [Run the accounting wizard](./01_RunAccountingWizard.md).
-- A valid fiscal year is created, see [Create a fiscal year](./04_ManageFiscalYear.md#create-a-fiscal-year).
+- A valid fiscal year has been created, see [Create a fiscal year](./04_ManageFiscalYear.md#create-a-fiscal-year).
-- The account availability is checked, see [Check the account availability](#check-the-account-availability).
+- The account availability has been checked, see [Check the account availability](#check-the-account-availability).
-- The tax key validity is checked and, if necessary, updated, see [Edit a tax key](./02_ManageTaxKeys.md#edit-a-tax-key).
+- The tax key validity has been checked and updated, see [Edit a tax key](./02_ManageTaxKeys.md#edit-a-tax-key).

 #### Procedure